-At the completion of the working group’s deliberations, the proposal is endorsed by the DDLT and the Executive Dean.
-It is then submitted to the APEAC Executive Officer.
-The Director of Learning and Quality Support may provide recommendations to APEAC for consideration.
+At the completion of the working group’s deliberations, the Program Proposal Plan is endorsed by the DDLT and the Executive Dean.
+It is then submitted to the APEAC Executive Officer (as per APEAC submission deadlines) for consideration at the next scheduled APEAC meeting.

 APEAC will consider the recommendations based on the program plan’s merits and decide whether a recommendation for approval is to be made to the Academic Board.

 APEAC submits a report of its recommendations to the Academic Board on new, revised and deleted programs 1.5 weeks prior to the Academic Board meeting.

 7. If APEAC endorse the Program Proposal Plan

 If APEAC endorse the Program Proposal Plan they recommend: